2. Scalar types and control structures in Python#

 ## 2.72 2.72 2.72 2.72

-That no other form is permitted is left as an exercise, i.e., positionally matched arguments must be listed before the keyword ones.
+Verifying that no other call scheme is permitted is left as an exercise, i.e., positionally matched arguments must be listed before the keyword ones.

-import math # the math module must be imported prior its first use
+import math # the math module must be imported before we can use it

 print(math.log(2.718281828459045)) # the natural logarithm (base e)